jeremyjosol/EauClairesSalon/README.md

 # Eau Claire's Salon

 ## About
-This web application provides Eau Claire a platform to create, edit, delete, and view details of new or existing stylists and clients at her salon.
-Eau Claire can book appointments for future clientle and easily find stylists with a search feature that populates results based on query of a stylist name.
+This web application provides our new client Claire a platform to create, edit, delete, and view details of new or existing stylists and clients at her salon.
+Claire can book appointments for future clientle and easily find stylists with a search feature that populates results based on query of a stylist name.

 Eau Claire's Salon, at its core, represents an ongoing commitment to the development of a full-stack project.
 It places a significant emphasis on the implementation of the MVC architectural pattern using C# to establish a modularized codebase.
 Simultaneously, it places a strong emphasis on frontend design, striving to practice the craft of an intuitive and aesthetically pleasing user interface.

 ![EauClairesSalon](https://github.com/jeremyjosol/EauClairesSalon/blob/main/HairSalon/wwwroot/img/HairSalon.jpg?raw=true)

 ## Technologies Used